The Amalgamation Property for automorphisms of ordered abelian groups: Dependent positive theories

-In this section we recall the basics of positive logic, following the foundational work in \cite{BY} and \cite{BYP}.
-Note that our terminology differs slightly from that used there, in particular we use the term \emph{positively existentially closed model} instead of \emph{existentially closed model} to avoid confusion with the usual notion of an existentially closed model, see e.g.~\cite[Chapter~8]{hodges}.
-Lowercase letters such as $a,b\ldots$ denote tuples of elements of a model, and their length is denoted by $\abs a, \abs b\ldots$.
+We briefly recall the basics of positive logic, following the foundational work in \cite{BY,BYP}.
+Note that our terminology differs slightly from that used there, in particular we use the term \emph{positively existentially closed model} instead of \emph{existentially closed model} in order to avoid confusion.
+From now on, lowercase letters such as $a,b\ldots$ denote tuples of elements of a model; their length is denoted by $\abs a, \abs b\ldots$.
 Similarly for tuples $x,y,\ldots$ of variables.
 Formulas are over $\emptyset$ unless otherwise stated, or unless parameters are made explicit, as in $\phi(x,b)$.

-\begin{defin} Fix a signature $\LL$.
-A \emph{positive formula} in $\LL$ is one that is obtained by combining atomic formulas using $\wedge$, $\vee$, $\top$, $\bot$ and $\exists$.
-An \emph{h-inductive sentence} is a sentence of the form $\forall x(\phi(x) \to \psi(x))$, where $\phi(x)$ and $\psi(x)$ are positive existential formulas.
-A \emph{positive theory} is a set of h-inductive sentences. \end{defin} As in full first-order logic, we will assume that $\LL$ contains a symbol $=$ interpreted in every $\LL$-structure as equality. \begin{rem} First-order logic can be studied as a special case of positive logic through Morleyisation, see e.g.~\cite[Remark 2.2]{DK}. \end{rem}
+\begin{defin} Fix a signature $L$.
+A \emph{positive formula} in $L$ is one obtained by combining atomic formulas using $\wedge$, $\vee$, $\top$, $\bot$, and $\exists$.
+An \emph{h-universal sentence} is a negation of a positive sentence.
+An \emph{h-inductive sentence} is a sentence of the form $\forall x\;(\phi(x) \to \psi(x))$, where $\phi(x)$ and $\psi(x)$ are positive.
+A \emph{positive theory} is a consistent set of h-inductive sentences. \end{defin} As in full first-order logic, we will assume that $L$ contains a symbol $=$ interpreted in every $L$-structure as equality.

+Unless otherwise stated, from now on $\phi$, $\psi$, etc.~will denote positive formulas. \begin{rem} Full first-order logic can be studied as a special case of positive logic through \emph{Morleyisation}, see e.g.~\cite[Remark 2.2]{DK}. \end{rem}